neurobin/JLIVECD/README.md

 2. If you want to change the timeout value then run this code in a terminal in your main system: `JLopt -t timeout_value`. "timeout_value" should be replaced with your desired time in seconds.
 Ex: for 12 seconds timeout: `JLopt -t 12`
 3. JLIVECD seems to have problem running the `mate-terminal` properly.
 For mate DE, install `xterm` instead ( `sudo apt-get install xterm`).
 4. You can change the default terminal JLIVECD uses for chroot.
 To change the primary default terminal run this code in a terminal in your main system: `JLopt -t1 actual-terminal-command`.
 To change the secondary default terminal: `JLopt -t2 actual-terminal-command`.
 For Ex. `JLopt -t1 gnome-terminal`
 5. You don't need to give the full name/path to the base iso prompt: `enter base iso path: ~/Downloads/x`.
-As there is only one file that matches 'x in my Downloads folder is xubuntu-14.04.1-x64.iso, it will take that file as input automatically.
+As there is only one file that matches 'x in my Downloads folder is xubuntu-14.04.1-x64.iso, it will take that file as the input.
 6. You can use full path with or without `.iso`.

 # Special Feature: